LuckerZOfficiaL/LuckerZOfficiaL.github.io/index.md

 ## About Me

-I am an incoming PhD candidate in Computer Science at [GLADIA](https://gladia.di.uniroma1.it/#about), *Sapienza University of Rome*.
+I am a first-year PhD candidate in Computer Science at [GLADIA](https://gladia.di.uniroma1.it/#about), *Sapienza University of Rome*.
 My research interests lie in deep learning, with a particular focus on overcoming scalability challenges that limit its real-world applicability and addressing the current shortcomings of LLMs.
 Previously, I was an exchange student at the *Chinese University of Hong Kong (Shenzhen)* and a visiting graduate researcher at *UC San Diego*.

 I am always open to collaborations, discussions, and chatting.
 Feel free to connect!